keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 # UI

+- Pokemon categories renamed: Legendary becomes Ultra, Mythical T10 becomes Unique, Mythical T20 becomes Legendary
+- Pokemon now have their tier displayed in their tooltip as stars
 - Internationalization with languages: de, en es, fr, it, ja, nl pt
 - New icons for status
 - Discord and Donate buttons now open links in a new tab